 Addis Ababa Travel Guide

-Nestled at the foot of Mount Entoto, the city was founded in the late 1800s by Ethiopian emperor Menelik II and was later occupied by the Italians during the second Italo-Abyssinian War.
-When Ethiopians regained control, Emperor Haile Selassie immediately set about rebuilding the capital and formed the Organisation of African Unity, replaced by today's African Union, which has its headquarters in the city.
+Nestled at the foot of Mount Entoto, Addis Ababa was founded in the late 1800s by Ethiopian Emperor Menelik II and was later occupied by the Italians during the second Italo-Abyssinian War.
+Once the Italians had been ejected, Emperor Haile Selassie immediately set about rebuilding the capital and formed the Organisation of African Unity, replaced by today's African Union, which still has its headquarters in this proud African city.

 Become our Addis Ababa Travel Expert